 Some readers swear by nylon beading threads for their bead embroidery.
 They are soft, strong, and will not create large holes in the bead embroidery foundation.
 They also come in a wide variety of colors and thicknesses to accommodate many types of beads.

-Still, others... prefer to use the gel-spun or fishing line-type threads.
-These are also very strong and somewhat stiffer than the nylon threads, and they don't come in a wide range of colors like the nylon beading threads.
-(Some of them can be dyed with permanent markers.)
+Others prefer to use the gel-spun or fishing line-type threads.
+These are also strong and somewhat stiffer than the nylon threads, and they don't come in a wide range of colors like the nylon beading threads.
+Some of them can be dyed with permanent markers.

-Either type of beading thread will work well for bead embroidery, so it is a good idea to try both types and see which ones you feel most comfortable using.Continue to 6 of 7 below.
+Either type of beading thread will work well for bead embroidery, so it is a good idea to try both types and see which ones you feel most comfortable using.Continue to 5 of 6 below.

 English beading needles or milliners needles are the most popular choice for bead embroidery.
 Their size and strength make them perfect for using with leather and Stiff Stuff.